johnlindquist/slid/slides/03_interactive_mode.md

 # Interactive Mode

-Start a full conversation with `ico` (or `copilot`).
+Start a full conversation using `ico` (or `copilot`).

-## Basic Entry
+## Starting a Session

-Start interactive session (using our alias)
+Start an interactive session (using the `ico` alias):

 ```bash
 ico
 ```

-Start with an initial prompt
+Start with a specific prompt:

 ```bash
 ico "Help me refactor this codebase"
 ```

-## What You Get
+## Features

   - Full conversational AI assistant
   - File reading and editing capabilities
   - Shell command execution
   - Code generation and explanation
-- Persistent context throughout session
+  - Persistent context throughout the session

 ## When to Use

   - Complex multi-step tasks
   - Exploratory coding sessions
-- When you need back-and-forth discussion
+  - Tasks requiring back-and-forth discussion
-- Tasks requiring multiple file changes
+  - Multiple file changes

 Press → to continue...